 If you’re outdoors, take shelter in a sturdy building.
 If you can’t, lie facedown on low ground and cover your head with your hands.
 Stay away from trees and cars, which could be blown onto you.

 What if I’m driving?

 A vehicle is not a safe place to be in a tornado — the force of the twister can lift up even a heavy vehicle and toss it.
 If the tornado is distant but visible and traffic is light, you can try to get out of its path by driving away at a right angle to the funnel.
 Then, as soon as you can, seek shelter underground (if possible) or in a sturdy building.

 If flying debris strikes your vehicle while you’re driving, quickly pull over and park.
 If you can safely get to an area that’s lower than the road, such as a ditch, leave your car and lie facedown in that spot, protecting your head with your hands.
 Otherwise, remain in the car with your seat belt on, drop your head below window level, and try to cover yourself with some type of cushion such as a blanket or coat.
 Do not take shelter under bridges or overpasses — the winds can send debris under the structure or even force your car out and into the storm.

 What if my car gets damaged?

 If you live in an area prone to tornadoes or other natural disasters, it’s wise to carry both comprehensive coverage and liability coverage on your car insurance policy.
-Esurance offers car insurance in most states where tornadoes are frequent, including Oklahoma, Kansas, Texas, Nebraska, Iowa, Missouri, and Colorado.
+Esurance offers car insurance in most states where tornadoes are frequent, including Arkansas, Oklahoma, Kansas, Texas, Nebraska, Iowa, Missouri, and Colorado.
 To determine the right level of coverage for you, use our online Coverage Counselor®.